ljavorsk/IPP-proj1/readme1.md

 The bonus task for this project was the statistics output file, which is mentioned above.
 To count the specific stats, I used global variables named `numberOf*`.
-If the program ends successfully, statistics are then appended to the file specified in `--stats` argument.
+If the program ends successfully, the output file is cleared and the statistics are then appended in the same order as user put it.